PajoHack/rock-paper-scissors-lizard-spock/README.md

 - Header

-   - The header area contains a heading with the name of the game along with fontawesome icons.
+   - The header area contains a heading with the name of the game along with fontawesome icon that changes every two seconds.
    - The "Open Rules" button displays a modal showing the rules of the game.
 Clicking the x icon or anywhere outside of the modal, closes the modal.
    - Clicking the refresh icon re-loads the page and re-starts the game.